Hojung Cho, PhD

 Hojung Cho, PhD, counsels clients in biotechnology, pharmaceutical, chemical, diagnostic, and therapeutic device fields.
 Hojung has a special interest in representing clients with multidisciplinary inventions.
 Her strong legal and scientific training allow for a full range of IP services, including preparing and prosecuting U.S. patent applications, coordinating global patent portfolio management, and assisting with IP landscape and freedom-to-operate analyses, enforceability, non-infringement, and invalidity opinions, and IP due diligence for licensing, and mergers and acquisitions.

-Hojung’s technical experience covers a wide range of subject matter, including diagnostic and detection devices, biomarkers, biosensors, biochemical assays, microfluidics, bioMEMS, lab-on-a-chip applications of micro/nanotechnology, nanoparticles, fluorescence imaging, immunostaining, recombinant microorganisms, nucleic acid and protein technologies, cell culture platform, cell cryopreservation, tissue engineering, immunotherapy, cellular therapy, stem cells, antibiotic treatment, infectious diseases, metabolic engineering, biofuels, biomaterials, polymers, catalysts, and programmed therapeutic devices.
+Hojung’s technical experience covers a wide range of subject matter, including diagnostic and detection devices, biomarkers, biosensors, biochemical assays, microfluidics, bioMEMS, lab-on-a-chip applications of micro/nanotechnology, nanoparticles, fluorescence imaging, immunostaining, recombinant microorganisms, genomic/gene editing, CRISPR, antibodies, anti-body drug conjugates, fusion proteins, gene and protein mutations, vaccines, cell culture platform, cell cryopreservation, tissue engineering, immunotherapy, cellular therapy, stem cells, antibiotic treatment, infectious diseases, metabolic engineering, biofuels, biomaterials, polymers, catalysts, and programmed therapeutic devices.

 Before entering patent law practice, Hojung received her PhD from Johns Hopkins Schools of Medicine, where her dissertation research involved recombinant protein expression to study bacterial environmental sensing and gene regulation in microfluidic platform.
 Numerous press reports (including Nature, Nature Reviews Microbiology, and MSNBC) highlighted her work as significant for investigating biofilm formation and infectious diseases.
 While earning her bachelor’s degree at Seoul National University, Hojung conducted research on developing bacterial enzyme systems for amino acids production.